-When Omega introduced the Speedmaster watch in 1957, no one imagined that it would later accompany a parade of space pioneers to the moon.
-Click here to read WatchTime’s fascinating history of the “Moonwatch,” from the June 2012 issue.
+When the Omega Speedmaster watch was introduced in 1957, no one imagined that it would later accompany a parade of space pioneers to the moon.
+Click here to read WatchTime’s fascinating history of the Omega “Moonwatch,” from the June 2012 issue.

 America’s first manned space missions began with Project Mercury, established on Oct.
 7, 1958.
 The astronauts aboard Mercury spacecraft wore their own personal wristwatches.
 Some of these were Omega Speedmasters.